Sarah0ravari/Sarah0ravari/README.md

 ## Hi there 👋.
 Welcome to my profile repo.

 ## About Me
 Sadaf Fakhriravari (I go by Sarah).
-I will soon graduate with a B.s. in Computer Science, with minors in Data Science and Math.
+I graduated with a B.s. in Computer Science, with minors in Data Science and Math.
 Afterwards, I will attend grad school in Fall 2022 (also in C.S.).
 Currently I am working on projects with modern web dev tools such as React, Rails, AWS, and more!